-If you're hoping to have a career as a fashion designer, graphic designer or design consultant, the first step on your chosen career path will be to get a place on a much-coveted design degree course.
+If you're hoping to have a career as a fashion designer, graphic designer or interior designer, the first step on your chosen career path will be to get a place on a much-coveted design course.

 A good starting point is to find out about any specific entry requirements.
-For example, at Griffith College, applicants must submit a general art portfolio for review before their application for our BA (Hons) in Fashion Design or BA (Hons) in Design Communications is considered, while other colleges set specific guidelines or briefs to be fulfilled before applying.
+For example, at Griffith College, applicants must submit a general art portfolio for review before their application for our BA (Hons) in Fashion Design, BA (Hons) in Interior Architecture or BA (Hons) in Design Communications is considered, while other colleges set specific guidelines or briefs to be fulfilled before applying.

 We’ve put together some top tips for creating a great portfolio…

 First things first, read the portfolio guidelines and make sure you have a clear understanding of what the college is looking for.
 Start with the project that says the most about you as a creative individual or that you're most passionate about and go from there.
 This will get your creative juices flowing and help inspire you with the rest of your portfolio.